defi-wonderland/repo-creatooor/README.md

 ## How to use it?

-1. Click on the **actions** button and then click on the "Repo creation" action.
+1. Click on the **Actions** button and then click on the "Repo creation" action.
 2. Click on **Run Workflow**.
 3. Fill in the mandatory field **Repository name**.
-4. If needed fill the codeowners field, if not the codeowners will be **@defi-wonderland/default-codeowner**.
+4. If needed fill in the codeowners field, if not the codeowners will be **@defi-wonderland/default-codeowner**.
-5. If you are creating the repo from a template fill the template field (eg. defi-wonderland/solidity-hardhat-boilerplate), if not leave it empty.
+5. If you are creating the repo from a template fill in the template field (eg. defi-wonderland/solidity-hardhat-boilerplate), if not leave it empty.
 6. Click on **Run Workflow**.
-7. After some seconds, you will find your new repository in the organization home page.
+7. After some seconds, you will find your new repository on the organization's home page.

 ## Keep in mind

-- The user that ran the worflow will have admin access to the repository.
+- The user that ran the workflow will have admin access to the repository.
 When adding more roles, **always prioritize adding teams** instead of individual collaborators.

 ## Repository Settings